polterguy/ingen/help-files/InGen/02 - General architecture.md

       innerValue:Click me!
       onclick
         set-widget-property:x:/../*/_event?value
-          src:Clicked!
+          innerValue:Clicked!
 ```

 Whenever an exhibit is being viewed in your system, the above Active Event will be automatically
 invoked, and whatever results it returns (if any), will be appended at the bottom of the
 exhibit's main surface.
 Such frontend exhibits plugins are expected to return one or more
-widget, since the results of such events, will be injected into the widget collection when
+widgets, since the results of such events, will be injected into the widget collection when
 an exhibit is being viewed.

 Basically, all Active Events in your system that starts with the name